THUNLP-MT/PS-VAE/README.md

 # PS-VAE: Molecule Generation by Principal Subgraph Mining and Assembling

 This repo contains the codes for our paper [Molecule Generation by Principal Subgraph Mining and Assembling](https://arxiv.org/abs/2106.15098) accepted by NeurIPS 2022.
+We have also written a [blog](https://kxz18.github.io/2022/09/26/PSVAE/) to illustrate our paper in more details.

 if you use the code, please cite the following paper: